A history of

 The result was the Crisis of the Third Century: collapse of long-distance trade, hoarding of older coins, breakdown of tax revenues (because the coins paid in were worth less than the goods taxed), and the slow fiscal unraveling of the western empire.
 Diocletian's price controls in 301 AD failed because they tried to fight a monetary problem with a legal one.
 The playbook hasn't changed.

 The Ottoman silver akce is one of the longest debasement records in history.
 Introduced in the 14th century at about 1.2 grams of silver, the akce was repeatedly reduced over four centuries to fund military campaigns and palace expenses.
-By the 19th century the coin was a tiny fraction of its original silver content [VERIFY Pamuk, A Monetary History of the Ottoman Empire].
+By the 19th century the coin was a tiny fraction of its original silver content.

 The lesson is that debasement does not require crisis.
 It can run as a slow, multi-generational drift, with each individual cut small enough to seem reasonable.
 Compounded over centuries, the cumulative loss is total.
 The U.S. dollar's 87 percent loss since 1971 is the same pattern at modern speed.